Share this story

-The next reason why Phulara is a must do is that it is extremely beautiful.
+The next reason why Phulara is a must-do is that it is extremely beautiful.
 Our exploration team led by Suhas Saya came back telling us it is as beautiful as the treks in Kashmir.
 When someone says that, we know what it means.
-You have huge expanse of grassy meadows on the trek.
+You have a huge expanse of grassy meadows on the trek.
 The feeling of openness is unmatched.

 The Phulara ridge trek starts off along with the Kedarkantha trek but quickly diverts left just before Juda Ka Talab.
 The first campsite Sikolta amidst lovely Oak and Pine trees matches up with the clearings you find on the Kedarkantha trek.

 Next comes the Bhojgadi campsite just below the ridge.
 At 11,200 ft, Bhojgadi is almost above the treeline.
 The meadow leading to the ridge line extends wide.
 It is a precursor to the scenery in store for the next day.

 Then comes the ridge walk.
 I have already spoken about how exhilarating ridge walks can be.
 Our ridge walk here lasts 5-6 hours.
 When you think that this is the highlight of the trek, I want to tell you that the best is yet to come.